Your daily drivetime update on the US Attorney Purge...

 19. Northern Texas USA Richard Roper: , hat tip to James Risser for tipping me off to this story in his diary.
 Quite simply, what the hell's been going on in this office?
 They open an investigation into Novation LLC, and two of the Assistant US Attorney's (AUSAs) working the case suddenly die.
 Two months later, three other AUSA's in the Dallas office resigned, two to go into private practice, and one to retire.
 You'll note in James Risser's diary that he discusses the Western Missouri US Attorney's office, because there is a lawsuit against Novation by a company in that area (I think?), Medical Supply Chain.
 But I separate that out, because that's a whole other ball of wax.
 If strange things happen after a US Attorney's office opens an investigation into Republican targets, however, then I get interested.
 And with the Dallas USA office opening a (according to the NYT link) "broad investigation" into Novation/Tenet and other health care and pharma giants, I'm interested to see where that investigation headed, and if/why it was suppressed.

-21. Middle North Carolina USA Anna Mills Wagoner: , although we know that Wagoner was on The Purge List and stayed on The List until Lady Monica deemed her gun prosecutions to be good enough to stay, I'd like to look into this a little further.
-Was she involved in that "voter fraud" thing that fizzled out last week?
-Just wondering.
+21. Middle North Carolina USA Anna Mills Wagoner: , WaPo confirms again that Wagoner was on The Purge List, and she stayed on The List until Lady Monica deemed her gun prosecutions to be good enough to stay.
+Whatever.
+Also, some local support for Wagoner.

 22. Connecticut USA Kevin O'Connor: , does this mean Mr. O'Connor is a "loyal Bushie?"
 And why must we insist on absentee US Attorneys?